-A combination of the skills you’ve acquired from parenting and your hardworking, compassionate nature serves as a strong sign that you’d make a great nurse.
+From your compassionate nature to your hardworking tendencies, you’re starting to feel pretty confident about your prospects of launching a successful nursing career.
 The idea of supporting your family by doing what you’re naturally good at can sound far-fetched, but the truth is that kind of success could be within your grasp as a nurse.

 One of the first stumbling blocks would-be nurses face is figuring out what they need to do to actually get into nursing school.
-To help with that, we created this step-by-step guide on how to get into nursing school.
-In this article you’ll learn about all of the requirements and how to prepare yourself for the process, building your confidence and, hopefully, your resume.
+To help you soar over this first hurdle, we created this step-by-step guide that will clue you in on all of the requirements that will be expected of you and how to prepare yourself for the process, building your confidence — and hopefully your resume — along the way.

 6 Straightforward steps to get into nursing school